ArunFrey/oss_twitter/01_analyse_twitter_data.md

 ![](01_analyse_twitter_data_files/figure-html/unnamed-chunk-5-1.png)<!-- -->

+We can create these shapefiles with relative ease in open-source GIS softwares like QGIS.

-We demonstrate below, however, that it is not completely necessary to use these more accurate geographic projections of protest routes.
+It is not completely necessary to use these more accurate geographic projections of protest routes, however.
 In fact, the use of a rectangular bounding box is able to capture these same protestors, with limited cost in terms of inaccuracy.
 To find the coordinates of a bounding box, we recommend using the open-source OpenStreetMap platform.

 As shown below, by searching a location in OpenStreetMap, and selecting the "Export" option at the top of the window, we are able to view the coordinates of the left-upper and right-lower diagonals of the map displayed in the viewer window.
 The user can zoom in and out on this map in order to select an appropriate geographical area.

 ![](01_analyse_twitter_data_files/figure-html/unnamed-chunk-6-1.png)<!-- -->

 To generate a rectangular bounding box object from these four coordinates, we simply need to combine them into a matrix for the purposes of plotting.
 We can then convert this into a spatial object, and assign the relevant CRS--the same as we assigned to our spatial points above.

-We have labelled the coordinates in this image.
+We show the coordinates in the image above.
 From these coordinates, we can easily now generate a SpatialPolygons bounding box by combing the x1, y1, x2, and y2 coordinates into a matrix

 ```r